 Featured Article

-Discover how cold weather affects your tongue appearance according to Traditional Chinese Medicine.
-Learn 5 common winter tongue signs, seasonal TCM patterns, and what your tongue reveals about your body's adaptation to winter.
+Discover how cold weather may affect tongue appearance according to Traditional Chinese Medicine.
+Learn 5 common winter tongue signs, seasonal TCM patterns, and how to track changes safely.

-TCM Tongue Diagnosis Winter Health Seasonal Wellness Cold Weather Traditional Chinese Medicine
+TCM Tongue Analysis Winter Wellness Seasonal Wellness Cold Weather Traditional Chinese Medicine

-TCM practitioner examining tongue during winter season for cold weather health diagnosis
+TCM practitioner observing tongue patterns during winter season

-How Winter Affects Your Tongue: A Traditional Chinese Medicine Perspective
+How Winter May Affect Your Tongue: A Traditional Chinese Medicine Perspective

 1. Reduced circulation - Cold contracts blood vessels, affecting tongue color